Featured Image

 Now, we will create a basic message send/receive app using the JavaScript SDK.

-Demo Application Demonstrating the basic Publish/Subscribe Mechanism using the JavaScript SDK(For NodeJS runtime)
+Demo application Demonstrating the basic Publish/Subscribe Mechanism using the JavaScript SDK(For NodeJS runtime)

 Scenario: We have a common channel named “messaging_channel”.
 All messages will be published there and the receiver will subscribe to that channel and log messages on receiving them.